UBC-MOAD/PythonNotes/README.md

 Issues have the advantage of keeping discussion threads together a little more seamlessly than having to remember to reply to a thread instead of just posting the the Slack chanel, but use whatever works best for you.
 Issue notifications will also appear in the Slack channel.

+If you want to run the notebooks in this repo locally:

+  1. Clone the repo
+  2. Create a conda environment (called `moad-python-notes`) containing the Python packages that the notebooks use with:

+         cd PythonNotes
+         conda env create -f environment.yaml

+  3. Activate the conda environment with `conda activate moad-python-notes`
+  4. Launch `jupyter lab` or `jupyter notebook`

 ## License